art345/MeToo/index.md

 <br>

 <div style="text-align: justify">
   “Biology” includes all biological processes, ranging from eating to more sexual terms such as “sex.”
-On the other hands, due to LIWC’s definition of “Sexual”, much more graphic and precise sexual terms, we can understand that none of that language appears in our tweets.
+On the other hand, due to LIWC’s definition of “Sexual”, much more graphic and precise sexual terms, we can understand that none of that language appears in our tweets.
 <br>
   Hence “Biology” would incorporate the terms most recurrent that we also see in the Topic Clustering such as, “sexuality.”
 <br>
-  We observe that the following recurrent thematics are notably the body and health, which echo in the Topic Clustering thematics such as “assault” and “violence,” correlated to these thematics.
+  We observe that the following recurrent thematics are notably the body and health, which echo the Topic Clustering thematics such as “assault” and “violence,” correlated to body and health.
+The “social” thematic of the pie chart can be linked to Topic Clustering elements such as “share” and “story” indicating a social communication on the #meToo matter.
 <br>
-  The “social” thematic of the pie chart can be linked to Topic Clustering elements such as “share” and “story” indicating a social communication on the #meToo matter.

 </div>

 <h1> Context Analysis All Tweets </h1>